 Practice overview

-Before joining Wilberforce, Ernest received a first-class degree in Jurisprudence, with various academic awards, and proceeded to complete the BCL with Distinction.
+Before joining Wilberforce, Ernest graduated from Oxford with a first-class degree in law, with various academic awards, and proceeded to complete the BCL with Distinction.
 Ernest also tutored the Property II module (trusts and land) at LSE.
-His academic writing has been published in peer-reviewed law journals and he is currently contributing to the next edition of Volume 33 of the Encyclopaedia of Forms and Precedents (Power of Appointment).
+His academic work has been cited with approval recently by the Privy Council in Sian Participation Corp (on winding up a company on the basis of a debt subject to an arbitral agreement / EJC).

 Ernest is fluent in Mandarin and Cantonese.
-In his free time, Ernest is learning Modern Standard Arabic.
+He also maintains a strong connection with Hong Kong.
+In his free time, Ernest is learning MS Arabic.

 • Advising a bank on the legality of providing investment information to a family member of a sanctioned individual under the Russian (EU) (Sanctions) Regulations 2019.

-• Opining on the validity of a request for arbitration in the LCIA made by a director acting without the requisite authority under the company’s articles of association.
+• Opining (as sole counsel) on the validity of a request for arbitration in the LCIA made by a director acting without the requisite authority under the company’s articles of association.

-• Re Corfu Hotel: opining on the proper interpretation of a distribution waterfall provision in a shareholders agreement for a joint venture.
+• Re Corfu Hotel: opining (as sole counsel) on the proper interpretation of a distribution waterfall provision in a shareholders agreement for a joint venture.

 • CFI 030/2022 Mad Atelier International BV v Axel Manes & Anor (DIFC): resisting the enforcement of an English court judgment in the DIFC (with Tim Taylor KC and Jonathan Chew during pupillage).